 By default, the debug rendering is disabled.
 You can activate it using the PhysicsWorld::setIsDebugRenderingEnabled() method.
-Note that you should disable it for the final release because this can be quite expensive to compute.
-You can get a reference to DebugRenderer of the physics world using the PhysicsWorld::getDebugRenderer() method.
-Then, you need to select the debug items (class DebugRenderer:DebugItem) you want to display.
-For instance, you might want to display the shapes of the colliders (DebugItem::COLLISION_SHAPE), the broad-phase AABBs of the colliders (DebugItem::COLLIDER_BROADPHASE_AABB), the colliders AABBs (DebugItem::COLLIDER_AABB), the contact points (DebugItem::CONTACT_POINT) or the contact normals (DebugItem::CONTACT_NORMAL).
-You need to use the DebugRenderer::setIsDebugItemDisplayed() method to select if you want or not a given debug item to be displayed.
+Note that you should disable it for the final release because this can be quite ex-You can get a reference to DebugRenderer of the pensive to compute. physics world using the PhysicsWorld::getDebugRenderer() method.
+Then, you need to select the debug items (class DebugRenderer:DebugItem) you For instance, you might want to display the shapes of want to display. the colliders (DebugItem::COLLISION_SHAPE), the broad-phase AABBs of the colliders (DebugItem::COLLIDER_BROADPHASE_AABB), the colliders AABBs (DebugItem::COLLIDER_AABB), the contact points (DebugItem::CONTACT_POINT) or the contact normals (DebugItem::CONTACT_NORMAL).
+You need to use the

+DebugRenderer::setIsDebugItemDisplayed() method to select if you want or not a given debug item to be displayed.